Endeavour Field

-Endeavour Field (also known by its commercial name PointsBet Stadium and colloquially as Shark Park during Cronulla Sharks matches) is a rugby league stadium in the southern Sydney suburb of Woolooware, New South Wales, Australia.
-It is the home ground of the Cronulla-Sutherland Rugby League Club, which represents the Cronulla and Sutherland Shire areas in the National Rugby League competition.
+Sharks Stadium, historically known as Shark Park or Endeavour Field, is a rugby league stadium in the southern Sydney suburb of Woolooware, New South Wales, Australia.
+It is the home ground of the Cronulla Sharks Rugby League Club, which represents the Cronulla and Sutherland Shire areas in the National Rugby League competition.
 The Sharks are as of 2023 just one of two professional sporting clubs in Australia (excluding the Australian Football League's ownership of Docklands Stadium) that own and operate their home ground (alongside the Dolphins via their parent club Redcliffe who compete in the QRL with their home ground, Kayo Stadium) as well as Western United's future home ground Wyndham City Stadium.
 The Sharkies Leagues Club sits beside the stadium.

 History

-The stadium was built in 1960 and currently has a capacity of 20,000.
+The stadium was built in 1966 and currently has a capacity of 20,000.

+In 1991 the original western grandstand was demolished and the new Endeavour Stand was built in its place for the 1992 season.

-The Cronulla-Sutherland Rugby League Club own the stadium and Leagues Club next door, one of only two NRL clubs to own their own stadium.
-Local councils usually own sporting venues in Australia.
+The Cronulla-Sutherland Rugby League Club owns the stadium as well as the adjacent Leagues Club, one of only two NRL clubs to own its own stadium.
+State government authorities and local councils generally own sporting venues in Australia.

-On 21 April 2006, the Federal Government announced a A$9.6 million grant would be given to the Cronulla Sharks to upgrade the stadium.
+On 21 April 2006 the Federal Government announced a A$9.6 million grant to the Cronulla Sharks to upgrade the stadium.
 The upgrade included a new covered stand to seat over 1,500 spectators at the southern end.
 The new stand was completed in time for the 2008 season.

-Renovations are also planned for the ET Stand, named for Cronulla club legend and games record holder Andrew Ettingshausen, and the Peter Burns Stand.
+Renovations are also planned for the ET Stand (originally the Endeavour Stand), named for Cronulla club legend and games record holder Andrew Ettingshausen, and the Peter Burns Stand.

-As of June 2020, the Leagues Club is undergoing redevelopment with the Leagues Club closing its doors on 15 December 2019, with the facility originally due to reopen in early 2022.
-Due to the COVID-19 pandemic impacting construction timelines in the Leagues Club site, the completion date has been pushed back to early 2023, but Cronulla returned to playing home games at the stadium again in 2022 with a temporary capacity of 12,000 in place until mid-2023.
+As of June 2020 the Leagues Club has been undergoing redevelopment, with the Leagues Club closing its operations on 15 December 2019, with the facility originally due to reopen in early 2022.
+Due to the COVID-19 pandemic impacting construction timelines at the Leagues Club site, the completion date has been delayed to early 2023, but Cronulla returned to playing home games at the stadium in 2022 with a temporary capacity of 12,000 in place until mid-2023.
+Further delays in construction resulted in a new completion date of mid-2024 announced in July 2023.